 ‘Blossom Gatherer’ (March 2021) expresses my own tentative hopes for a lighter year than we all lived in 2020.
 After a break from the iPad, I have returned to it to create work like this that draws on the 1000+ hours I spent painting my C-19 project artworks last year.
 I feel that ‘Blossom gatherer’ perhaps both reveals and celebrates the best of what 2020 taught me… that though I’m sensitive and at times feel fragile, my creative-explorer spirit is resilient (and even joyful!) in the face of my fears.

 The year the world, and my life as I had known it, stopped.
-In March 2020 I bought a new iPad and Apple Pencil, and visited the David Hockney Drawing from Life exhibition at the NPG London, just before the C19 UK lockdown.
-These were synchronicities that led me to my current and continuing body of work.
-Since 15th March I’ve been making an iPad painting a day for joy, for my project COVID-19 Degrees of Separation (click HERE to see the 290 paintings).
+In March 2020 I bought a new iPad and Apple Pencil, and visited the David Hockney Drawing from Life exhibition at the NPG London, just before the first C19 UK lockdown.
+These were synchronicities that led me to my latest body of work.
+From 15th March to 31st December, I made an iPad painting a day, for my project COVID-19 Degrees of Separation (click HERE to see the 290 paintings).
 I posted the final painting on New Year’s Day 2021.
 Now, on to new things!

 It began with this (the story starts here on The road to Chile):

 Which led to The Joy Experiments.
 And finally, to this (on the eve of 2020) reflection on Angels and motorbikes.
 For me, creatively, it was a year when an accident pushed me to me paint with my left hand… and what eventually emerged was a more hopeful, and at times more joyful, voice.
 What I’m especially glad about is that I wanted to paint and share the story of the paintings, and that I did, no matter what.

 Just this… it was a midlife turning point for me.
 My wish is that anyone in midlife might take comfort from this story: